 How the MMMNA Works in Virginia

-The MMMNA can rise above the floor if the community spouse's housing costs are high.
-The threshold is the shelter standard of $793.13 per month.
-When monthly housing expenses (rent or mortgage, property taxes, homeowners insurance, and utilities) exceed that threshold, the excess lifts the MMMNA dollar-for-dollar up to the $4,066.50 ceiling.
+The MMMNA can rise above the floor when the community spouse's housing costs are high.
+Housing expenses (rent or mortgage, property taxes, homeowners insurance, and utilities) above a federal shelter standard lift the MMMNA dollar-for-dollar, up to the $4,066.50 ceiling.
+That shelter standard resets periodically, so ask your local DSS office or an elder-law attorney to calculate the exact excess-shelter figure for your housing situation rather than relying on a fixed number.

-The community spouse keeps all of their own income.
-If their own income falls below the MMMNA, the difference can be drawn from the institutionalized spouse's income each month.
+The community spouse keeps all of their own income, regardless of amount.
+If that income falls below the MMMNA, the shortfall can be drawn from the institutionalized spouse's income each month.
 This transfer is called the Community Spouse Monthly Income Allowance (CSMIA), and it flows before the institutionalized spouse's remaining income is counted toward nursing home costs.

-Virginia is a medically needy state, not an income-cap state.
-An applicant whose income exceeds the $2,982 per month standard can still qualify by spending down excess income on medical costs.
-This means most Virginia couples do not need a Miller Trust (Qualified Income Trust).
-DMAS applies the medically needy pathway for applicants above the income limit.
+Virginia does not use a Qualified Income Trust (Miller Trust).
+An applicant whose income exceeds the $2,982 per month income standard can still qualify by spending down excess income on medical and care costs down to Virginia's medically needy limit.
+This medically needy pathway means most Virginia couples do not need a Miller Trust to qualify.

 The Home and Other Exempt Assets